-Accidental homicide is where you kill someone in the course of a lawful act that is done with a reasonable belief that no harm will take place.
-Most jurisdictions say that an accidental killing is not a crime.
+Accidental homicide is when you kill someone in the course of a lawful act that is done with a reasonable belief that no harm will take place.
+Accidental homicide is not a crime in California.

 You cause an “accidental death” if you take the life of another human being, and the death occurs in the commission of an act that is:

-- done with a reasonable belief that no harm will occur.1
+- done with a reasonable belief that no harm will result.1

 Accidental homicide does not usually lead to criminal liability or criminal charges.
-Some states even have statutes that expressly say this.3
+California Penal Code 195 PC expressly says this:

 2. Is it the same as involuntary manslaughter?

-No. The definition of “involuntary manslaughter” varies between different jurisdictions.
-However, the crime is generally viewed as an unintentional killing that takes place during either:
+No, an accidental homicide is different.
+In California, “involuntary manslaughter” is an unintentional killing that takes place during either:

-- the commission of an unlawful act that is short of a felony, or
+- the commission of an unlawful act that is short of an inherently dangerous felony or

-- the commission of a lawful act performed without proper caution, or with gross or criminal negligence.4
+- the commission of a lawful act performed without proper caution (with criminal negligence).4

 3. What is voluntary manslaughter?